wuyuanpei/MyOS/README.md

 - QEMU follows LGPL
 - Files in z_tools follow GPL
 ## Author
-- Developped my Richard Wu
+- Developed by Richard Wu
 - Refer to the OSASK developped by Hidemi Kawai
 ## Usage
 Make the file: